Ticha Penicheiro

-Patrícia Nunes "Ticha" Penicheiro, OIH (September 18, 1974) is a Portuguese sports agent and former basketball player.
-She played for the Sacramento Monarchs in the WNBA for most of her professional career.
+Patrícia "Ticha" Nunes Penicheiro OIH (September 18, 1974) is a Portuguese sports agent and former basketball player.
+She played for the Sacramento Monarchs of the Women's National Basketball Association (WNBA) for most of her professional career.
 She was a four-time WNBA All-Star and a three-time All-WNBA selection.
-Penicheiro is regarded as one of the best point guards of all time, ranking 2nd all-time for most career assists and leading the WNBA in assists seven times, as well as winning a WNBA championship with the Monarchs in 2005.
-She is a 2019 inductee of the Women's Basketball Hall of Fame.
+Regarded as one of the best point guards of all time, she ranks third all-time in career assists and led the league in assists seven times.
+She won a WNBA championship with the Monarchs in 2005.
+She was inducted into the Women's Basketball Hall of Fame in 2019.

 College years

 Penicheiro was born and raised in Figueira da Foz, Portugal.
-Penicheiro has played for professional clubs since her young teens, although she did not play at the senior level until after she starred in U.S. college basketball at Old Dominion University.
+Penicheiro played for several professional clubs through her teenage years, though she did not play at the senior level until after she starred for Old Dominion University college basketball team.
 She played at Old Dominion from 1994 to 1998 and helped lead the Lady Monarchs to the 1997 NCAA Championship game.
 In 1997, Penicheiro was named to the Final Four All-Tournament team.
 During her playing time at ODU, Penicheiro collected 1,304 career points and finished her career as ODU's all-time steal leader with 591.
-She is second all-time at ODU on the career assist list to another ODU great Nancy Lieberman with 939.
+She is second all-time at ODU on the career assist list to another ODU great, Nancy Lieberman, with 939.
 She is the Colonial Athletic Association's all-time leader in both assists and steals.

 Penicheiro is a two-time Kodak All-American, selected in 1997 and 1998.
 She became ODU's second winner of the prestigious Lifetime/Wade Trophy and the first international player to win the honor.
 A four-time All-CAA honoree, Ticha was named the conference's Player-of-the Year in 1995-96 and 1996-97 while also claiming the Rookie of the Year award in 1994–95.
 She graduated from Old Dominion in 1998 with degrees in communications and interdisciplinary studies, and was inducted into the ODU Sports Hall of Fame in 2006.